chromium/chromium/chrome/browser/ui/safety_hub/README.md

    further process the intermediate result of the background task.
  - `GetAsWeakRef()`: returns a weak pointer to the service, from the `WeakPtrFactory` of the derived service.

+## Results

+Each Safety Hub service has their own result type that inherits from `SafetyHubService::Result`.
+This result should include the information that is needed for displaying the information in the UI and being able to distinguish two different results.
+To support serialization, the `ToDictValue()` method needs to be implemented by the derived result classes.
+Furthermore, the derived classes should have a constructor that takes a `base::Value::Dict` as argument and restores the properties that are defined in the dictionary.

 ## Testing